Documents Needed to Register a Car (2026 Checklist)

 2026 electronic document acceptance

-Electronic-document acceptance at DMV counters expanded modestly for 2026.
-The states accepting digital signatures or emailed PDFs for in-person filings:
+DMV counters loosened up a little on digital paperwork for 2026, though not dramatically.
+These states now take digital signatures or emailed PDFs for in-person filings:

 - Texas: County tax assessor-collector offices accept e-signature on the application (paper still permitted).

-- California: The DMV's online VIN-verification photo upload now satisfies the BOE Form 130 requirement for in-state private-party transfers.
+- California: The DMV's online VIN-verification photo upload now satisfies the REG 31 requirement for in-state private-party transfers.

 - Florida: Electronic title transfer (E-Title) available statewide; physical title transition complete for 2026.